HOME |

 identity is how people think of themselves and identify

-can't be observed or measured (at least by current
+sex, it can't be observed or measured (at least by

-means), only reported by the individual.
-Like biological
+current means), only reported by the individual.
+Like

-sex, it consists of more than two categories, and
+biological sex, it consists of more than two categories,

-there's space in the middle for those who identify as a
+and there's space in the middle for those who identify

-third gender, both (two-spirit), or neither (genderqueer).
-We lack
+as a third gender, both (two-spirit), or neither (genderqueer).

-in our culture is supposed to identify unequivocally
+everyone in our culture is supposed to identify

-with one of the two extreme categories.
-In fact, many
+unequivocally with one of the two extreme categories.
+In

-people feel that they have masculine and feminine
+fact, many people feel that they have masculine and

-aspects of their psyches, and some people, fearing that
+feminine aspects of their psyches, and some people,

-they do, seek to purge themselves of one or the other by
+fearing that they do, seek to purge themselves of one or

 GENDER EXPRESSION